znuny/manual/source/agentinterface/statistics/index.rst

    Type Chooser

 Dynamic matrix
-  This report returns a Bar, line, or pie chart.
-Also, you can get a CSV, or Excel format.
+  This report returns a bar, line, or pie chart.
+Also, you can get a CSV, or Excel file.
 It is possible to configure X and the Y axis, and filters, based on ticket data.
 These can also be selected for use as dashboard elements.
 Dynamic list
   The list returns tickets which meet, filter requirements.
 On the Y axis, you can set order and sort options.
 On the X axis, you can choose which attributes are returned.
 Static